vasanthtt/SPFx/react-adal-spfx/README.md

 git clone the repo
 npm i
 npm i -g gulp
-gulp
+gulp serve
 ```

 This package produces the following:

 * lib/* - intermediate-stage commonjs build artifacts
 * dist/* - the bundled script, along with other resources
-* deploy/* - all resources which should be uploaded to a CDN.
+* sharepoint/* - all resources which should be uploaded to SharePoint Apps under tenant or sitecollection.

-### Build options
+### Deploy the code

-gulp clean - TODO
+gulp clean
-gulp test - TODO
-gulp serve - TODO
+gulp build
-gulp bundle - TODO
+gulp bundle --ship
-gulp package-solution - TODO
+gulp package-solution --ship